invictus04/HackerRank/README.md

 # HackerRank
+# Road to get Star
-Solved questions of HackerRank Platform
+All the Solved questions of java on HackerRank Platform